Lugaru's Epsilon Programmer's Editor

 arbitrarily.
 When you exit the recursive edit with exit-level, the

-query-replace continues.
+replacement continues.

-- Ctrl-G
+- Ctrl-g

 - exits and returns point to its original location in the